 The Mamanuca and Yasawa islands are some of Fiji's most popular islands to visit.
 Escape to these stunning islands with daily passenger ferries servicing the Mamanuca Group out of Port Denarau between 9am and 4pm each day.
 Service to the Yasawa Group and Vanua Levu also run daily.
 South Sea Cruises operate daily inter-island ferries throughout the Mamanuca resorts however depending on what time your flight gets in, you may need to opt for a water taxi.
 You can charter your own or share a water taxi to your resort departing Port Denarau Marina.
 In some cases, you may need to overnight on the mainland before transferring to the outer islands.
 Our friendly consultants can arrange your launch transfers as part of your package, so speak to us for the best price for getting to the Fiji island of your choice.

-It's hard to miss the yellow taxis lined up outside the Nadi Airport arrivals terminal.
+The yellow taxis that line the outside of the arrivals terminal at Nadi Airport are as bright as a sunny Fiji day.
 Shared or private taxis are a cheap and easy way to see the countryside as you get from A to B. Share taxis from Nadi to Suva cost around F$17 while private taxis charge approximately F$80 from Suva to Sigatoa.
 Getting from Nadi Airport to the city centre will cost between F$8-$10, though these prices can be negotiated.
 If you decide to flag down a taxi on the street, be sure to check their license plate for LT or LH registrations.
 LT taxis are metered, with a base rate of F$2.50 whereas LH taxis operate on fixed distance rates.
 Your hotel reception can provide general advice on taxis and approximate costs however it's a good idea to check this with your taxi driver before commencing your trip.

 One of the cheapest and most scenic ways to get around Fiji is by bus, provided you're on island time and in no rush to get anywhere.
 Express services operate along the Queens Highway as well as along the main road of Viti Levu every half hour.
 Taveuni buses are a little less regular, however encounter very little traffic.
 The trip takes anywhere between 1-4 hours.
 Hop-on, hop-off buses also allow you to enjoy your Fiji holiday at your own pace and at a fixed price.
 Though this option is more expensive than the usual F$12 it does includes tours and activities in the total cost.
 Buses operate on an electronic ticketing system, and you can purchase a disposable card in values ranging from $2 to $100 from the bus checkers.
 These cards are valid for 30 days and any unused portions can be refunded in cash at a Vodafone retail outlet.